USEPA/R-User-Group/README.md

 R-User-Group
 ============

 This repository is for code, documentation, presentations, etc. for the USEPA ORD Python user group.
-Be sure you don't post anything here that needs clearing.
+Be sure you don't post anything here that needs to be cleared before public release.

 If you would like to contribute to this repository please follow the guidelines in [CONTRIBUTING](CONTRIBUTING.md).